LibertyDSNP/spec/pages/DSNP/Identity.md

 ### Retroactive Revocation of Delegation

-There are many times when someone would desire retroactive revocation of delegation.
-If a key was found to have been compromised at an earlier time for example.
+There are times when one might desire retroactive revocation of delegation, if for example, a key were found to have been compromised at an earlier time.
 However, retroactive revocation is much more difficult from a caching and performance perspective.
-Instead [reverting any undesirable Announcements](Announcements.md#reverting-an-announcement) such as through [Tombstones](Types/Tombstone.md) allows a user to choose the specific events that need reverting and notify the network of that change.
+Instead [reverting any undesirable Announcements](Announcements.md#reverting-an-announcement) via [Tombstones](Types/Tombstone.md) allows a user to choose which specific events need reverting and then notify the network of that change.

-To this end, any [Batch Publications](BatchPublications.md) can always be validated from the perspective of the time they were published instead of needing re-validation at future read times.
+To this end, any [Batch Publications](BatchPublications.md) can always be validated from the perspective of the time they were published, and do not require re-validation at future read times.
 The validity of a Batch is thus immutable.

 1. Collect all the DSNP Ids used in a Batch.
 2. Validate that each DSNP Id had delegated to the publisher of the Batch at the time of publishing.
 3. Validate that any failures from step 2 were from DSNP Ids that revoked delegation within the acceptance window of prior blocks.
-4. Batch can be recorded as valid or invalid.
+4. Record the batch as valid or invalid.